morotonai/replac3d/README.md

 Because of this, I decided to use 4 electromagnets to magnetically attract the build plate, overcoming the strength of the bed magnet.

 This project is still in progress, and will be periodically updated.

+Here is a YouTube link with a demo video! https://www.youtube.com/watch?v=nJoyHpohkoQ